aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 </table>

 How do these sub-ratings match up with category ratings we calculated earlier?
+Some of the subrating names match perfectly with MonkeyLearn categories like "Customer Support" and "Ease of Use", but the other two we'll need to assign an alias to be able to join it up with the mean MonkeyLearn sentiment for that category and compare the two.

 ```r